sbabcoc/Selenium-Foundation/docs/ManipulateSettingsWithSeleniumConfig.md

 | **`TARGET_PATH`** | selenium.target.path | / |

 **`TARGET_PORT`** enables you to specify a non-default port number. **`TARGET_PATH`** enables you to specify a base path from which all pages originate. **`TARGET_CREDS`** is used to provide credentials in standard URL format.

+There's also a `setTargetUri(URI targetUrl)` method that enables you to set this core value and its component settings dynamically.
+The **Selenium Foundation** unit tests use this method to set the root of their page navigations to the hub server of the local Grid instance.

 ### Timeout Settings and the `WaitType` Enumeration